+Crater Regional Workforce Development Board

+Workforce Innovation and Opportunity Act

+One Stop Operator Services

-SECTION 1 Introduction, Purpose and Requirements
+SECTION 1: Introduction, Purpose and Requirements

-Introduction
+A. Introduction

 Crater Regional Workforce Development Board (CRWDB) serves the following localities: Dinwiddie, Greensville, Prince George, Sussex, and Surry Counties as well as the Cities of Colonial Heights, Emporia, Hopewell, and Petersburg.
 These jurisdictions are collectively known as Local Workforce Development Area (LWDA) 15.
 The CRWDB members are appointed by the Chief Elected Officials (CEOs) of the jurisdictions listed above.

 In partnership, the CRWDB and CEOs oversee the provision of the programs and services required by the Workforce Innovation and Opportunity Act (WIOA) of 2014.
 WIOA requires each workforce board to have, in their workforce region, at least one Comprehensive One-Stop Center.
 One-Stop Centers are, by design, “one-stop shopping” locations where jobseekers and businesses can obtain information/supports/services related to obtaining/maintaining/improving employment.
 One-Stops also provide access to services that assist jobseekers with ameliorating barriers to employment, e.g., disabilities, homelessness, legal history, low academic achievement, etc. It is CRWDB’s desire, to the best of its ability, to provide a holistic approach to serving its customers.

-CRWDB operates one Comprehensive One-Stop Center at 22 W. Washington St. Petersburg, VA and one Affiliate One-Stop Center at 1300 Greensville County Circle Emporia, VA.
+CRWDB operates the following Centers-One (1) Comprehensive One-Stop Center at 22 W. Washington St. Petersburg, VA 23803 and One (1) Affiliate One-Stop Center located at 1300 Greensville County Circle Emporia, VA

 CRWDB is soliciting proposals to select one (1) qualified service provider to serve as the One-Stop Operator for its Petersburg and Emporia, VA One-Stop Centers.

-Purpose of the RFP
+B. Purpose of the RFP

 CRWDB is issuing this RFP in accordance with Section 678.605(a) of the WIOA Rules and Regulations in order to solicit proposals from qualified public or private entities to serve as the One-Stop Operator for LWDA 15 in order to facilitate efficient and effective coordination of existing service providers and partner organizations, and provide for enhancements to the System that will support the ongoing continuous improvement of services and performance outcomes.

 The One-Stop Operator will be responsible for the coordination of service delivery provided through a network of one (1) Comprehensive and one (1) Affiliate Center.
 The One-Stop Operator will also assist with the One-Stop Centers’ Certification and other processes to ensure the Centers’ continued compliance with WIOA and other relevant State and Federal regulations.
-The One-Stop Operator will work under the direction of the CEOs and the CRWDB.
+The One-Stop Operator will work under the direction of the CEOs through the CRWDB under the supervision of the CRWDB Executive Director.
 In addition, the One-Stop Operator will work closely with the One-Stop Local Partner Managers and the One-Stop Partners Consortium to ensure proper operation of the Centers.